Dumbo

-Dumbo was released on October 23, 1941, where it was met with generally favorable reviews.
-However, it has also been criticized for racist stereotyping of black people.
+Dumbo was released on October 23, 1941, where it was met with critical acclaim for its story, humor, visuals, and music.
+The film was later criticized for stereotyping of black people.
+Its accolades include an Academy Award for Best Scoring of a Musical Picture.
 In 2017, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically and aesthetically significant".

-A live-action adaptation of the film directed by Tim Burton was released on March 29, 2019, though it was neither critically nor commercially successful.
+In the years following its initial release, Dumbo remains popular ever since, with a popular theme park attraction, merchandise products, a television series, and a live-action adaptation.